Cycle 1

 Count each sound on your fingers as you say a word slowly.

-Note that may and say should be segmented with two sounds each: /mmmāāā/ and /sssāāā/.
+Note that may and say should be said slowly with two sounds each: /mmmāāā/ and /sssāāā/.
 The diphthong /ā/ should be treated as one sound.

 Make sure to read the example sentences after each of the three words.